Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 \subsection{Optical Design}

-In this subsection, the design of the illumination paths is mainly dealt with, with only some comments on the imaging path and other optical parts since their design was very straightforward.
+In this subsection, the design of the illumination and imaging paths is mainly dealt with, with only some comments on the other optical parts since their design was very straightforward.
 The optical components can be seen in position in the ghosted CAD view in Figure~\ref{fig:FIG1}.